 - The Technical team (sound, PowerPoint/EasyWorship and recording)

-If you don’t have these, an overview is available on Google Docs by clicking here.
+If you don’t have these, an overview is available on Google Docs by clicking here but this might not be fully up to date.
 The office should also have copies of all the current rotas.
 Who is leading the children’s groups?
 Is there coffee after the service (and where)?

 What do I need to do?